Our leverage: packaging

 Paper instead of plastic

 For some of our products, we have already succeeded in replacing plastic packaging material with tear-resistant, wet-proof paper.
 This can be put in the paper garbage because it is recyclable.
-Examples here are the vegan FRITT Minis and the vegan Schogetten, whose outer packaging has been switched from plastic to paper pouches.
+Example here are the vegan FRITT Minis, whose outer packaging has been switched from plastic to paper pouches.

 Sustainable forestry